-If a student misses out scheduled examinations or the events for Laboratories/dissertations, which is part of teachers" assessment, on specified dates; they must put up the request to the coordinator/supervisor to allot alternate date(s).
-The requests shall be put up by the coordinator/supervisors to the HODs, who shall provide alternate date(s), if considered genuine.
+If a student misses out the Examinations or the events for the Labs/projects/viva/scheduled Examination which is part of teachers' assessment on specified dates they must put up the request, to the supervisor to allot alternate date(s).
+The requests shall be put up by the supervisors to the HODs, who shall provide alternate date(s), if considered genuine.
 The decision of HOD shall be final.